Faculty Supervisors

 - Christy Himstreet, MS CCC-SLP, is a pediatric SLP serving children and young adults ages 2 to 23.
 Since receiving her MS from NAU in 1998, Christy has attended hundreds of IEP meetings and worked with the gamut of speech and language issues across educational settings including public schools, clinics, non-public schools, residential treatment facilities, group homes and home schools.
 Shehas provided CF mentorship and graduate student supervision for NAU, U of A, CSUSM, and SDSU.
 Christy currently provides independent educational evaluations (IEEs) and school district consultations across CA through her private practice and has a special interest in literacy, theory of mind development, children who are late to talk, low incidence disabilities, students who are twice exceptional, and neurodiversity.

-- Taylor Hye, MA, CCC-SLP, is a clinical supervisor who recently moved from Nashville, TN where she worked in the public school system serving children ages 3-10.
+- Taylor Hye, MA, CCC-SLP, is the Speech-Language Clinic Director.
+Before joining SDSU, she worked in the Nashville, TN public school system serving children ages 3-10.
 Taylor is interested in a variety of speech and language disorders with particular practice in early intervention and school-age students with multiple diagnoses including social language, fluency, articulation/phonological delays, receptive/expressive language delays, autism spectrum disorder, and intellectual disability.
-She also earned her bachelor’s and master’s degrees from SDSU and serves as the SLHS Undergraduate Adviser.
+She also earned her bachelor’s and master’s degrees from SDSU.

 - Bob McKinney, MA, CCC-SLP, is a multilingual clinical supervisor for the clinic’s Accent and Communication Training (ACT) program and teaches undergraduate Phonetics.
 He works full-time as the lead SLP at the Sweetwater Union High School District and heads their Culturally/Linguistically Diverse Assessment team.
 He also taught ESL and trained teachers for 26 years in five countries.
 Bob is an active member of the California Speech-Language-Hearing Association (CSHA) and the author of Here’s How to Do Accent Modification: A Manual for Speech-Language Pathologists (Plural Publishing, 2019).